Edotthekid/pinteresting/README.md

 by [Eugene Hennie](http://eugenehennie.com)

-#I experimenting with changing the Readme.md file and pushing it on [Github](http://github.com)
+I'm experimenting with changing the Readme.md file and pushing it on [Github](http://github.com)

 Let's see what happens!